sammuelyee/docs/cartodb-editor.md

 Learn the basics of CartoCSS and designing data for your maps with our [Introduction to map design]({{ '/courses/02-design-for-beginners.html' | prepend: site.academy-baseurl }}) course.

-CartoCSS options available to edit from the CartoDB editor wizards include:
+CartoCSS options available to edit from the CartoDB Editor wizards include:

 - __Marker-fill:__ choose the color of your markers, the size of your markers and the transparency level of your markers (from 0 to 1)